 - Technical audit of site functionality and crawlability

-- Content audit, keyword research and ranking
+- Content audit, backlinks, keyword research and rankings

 - Increase (or not!) in sales